Back to blog

 Model-call cost is the easiest line to see, so it often gets too much attention.
 Still, it needs discipline.
 Track input tokens, output tokens, selected model, temperature or reasoning mode, prompt version, tool plan, retrieval size, and evaluator calls.

 The best control is not always using the cheapest model.
 It is routing the right step to the right model.
-A workflow may use a smaller model for classification, a stronger model for reasoning, deterministic rules for validation, and a human reviewer for final approval.
+A workflow may use a smaller model for classification, a stronger model for reasoning, deterministic rules for validation, cached responses for repeat lookups, retrieval limits for approved context, and a human reviewer for final approval.
 Good routing reduces waste without weakening quality.

-For teams building RAG, copilots, or agent workflows, LLM development should include prompt versioning, retrieval limits, evaluation samples, and observability from the start.
+For teams building RAG, copilots, or agent workflows, LLM development should include prompt versioning, retrieval limits, evaluation samples, model routing, cache policy, and observability from the start.
 A model upgrade, prompt change, or larger context window should be treated like a cost-impacting release, not a hidden configuration tweak.

 Budget Tool Calls, Cloud Workload, And Observability